lueedith/cse15l-lab-reports/lab1.md

   Error: No

-6 ls ran with Path to a File
+6 `ls` ran with Path to a File

+  Absolute Path of Working Directory: `/Users/lueedith/lecture1`

   ![Image](6.png)